-This Guidance builds on the first chapter of the note, which covered and was published in May 2020.
+This Guidance builds on the previous chapters of the Note, which cover Syria (published in May 2020), Iran and Venezuela (published in October 2020).

 For more information on the Guidance Note

 EU sanctions help to achieve key EU objectives such as preserving peace, strengthening international security, and consolidating and supporting democracy, international law and human rights.
 EU sanctions are targeted at those whose actions endanger these values, in order to reduce as much as possible any adverse consequences on the civilian population.
 The EU has about 40 different sanctions regimes currently in place.